davidchang/stories-worth-living/idea.md

 - Specify a time interval for questions (done 2/15)

 Considerations:
-- Switch to Firebase social Auth? especially since you've yet to really use Facebook photos or anything uniquely
+- Switch to Firebase social Auth? especially since you've yet to really use Facebook photos or anything uniquely (done 2/20)

 2/15 progress